- About Us

 - Get Involved

-Friends’ Early Years uses The Early Years Learning Framework for Australia, Belonging, Being & Becoming, (in text link?) from birth to five years and through the transition to school.
+Friends’ Early Learning uses The Early Years Learning Framework for Australia, Belonging, Being & Becoming, from birth to five years and through the transition to school.

-In the Outside School Hours program we use the Framework for School Age Care in Australia, My Time, Our Place (in text link?).
+In the Outside School Hours program we use the Framework for School Age Care in Australia, My Time, Our Place.

 The planning and assessment of children’s learning is an ongoing process, which we document in Planning Cycle Books.
 These books are located near the sign-in I-Pods in each of our rooms and are available for families to peruse at any time.
 The books include our insights into children’s learning, our evaluations of our learning programs, our planning for what will come next and our ongoing ‘wonderings’ and learning enquiries.

 At the end of each planning cycle, our Educators complete a summary of each child’s learning, which is then provided to that child’s family.
 This summary serves to illustrate the ways in which each child has progressed towards the learning outcome or outcomes that formed the focus for that particular planning cycle.

 At the end of the year, each family receives an end of year learning summary that highlights their child’s progress across each of the five outcomes detailed in the Learning Frameworks.